-The Club Web Site[1] launched in February 2004, at the suggestion of Niki Moto to Pegasus just after the initiation of Ryou into the club.
+The Club Web Site[1] launched on or about February 5, 2004, at the suggestion of Niki Moto to Pegasus just after the initiation of Ryou into the club.
 The idea was to make information exchange between club members easier by putting the Internet to greater use.

 The Original Web Site